Information for non-European citizens

 The duration of the visa procedure and visa fees vary from ocuntry to country.
 You can stay in Poland legally until your visa expires.

-You can stay in Poland until the periods mentioned above, depending on the condition on which you entered Poland.
+You can stay in Poland until the periods permitted by the abovementioned documents.
 If you plan to stay in Poland longer, you need to legalise your stay by obtaining a residence permit (residence card).